BLANK-TH/TSonitor/docs/source/faq.rst

 corrupted log/output, this will fix it.
 It's also recommended to :ref:`report it as a bug<How can I report a bug?>` so that I can fix it within the program and prevent it from happening again.

+.. versionadded:: 1.0.1
+    STonitor will now automatically wipe output.log on error if the config option ``clear_on_error`` is true.

 How can I report a bug?
 --------------------------